 The Company recognizes share-based compensation for equity awards granted to advisors and financial institutions as commissions and advisory expense on the consolidated statements of income.
-The fair value of restricted stock units is equal to the closing price of the Company's stock on the date of grant and on the last day of each reporting period.
+The fair value of restricted stock units is equal to the closing price of the Company's stock on the date of grant.
 Share-based compensation is recognized over the requisite service period of the individual awards, which generally equals the vesting period.

 The Company also makes assumptions regarding the number of stock options, warrants, restricted stock awards, restricted stock units, deferred stock units and performance stock units that will be forfeited.
 The forfeiture assumption is ultimately adjusted to the actual forfeiture rate.
 Therefore, changes in the forfeiture assumptions do not impact the total amount of expense ultimately recognized over the vesting period.
 Rather, different forfeiture assumptions would only impact the timing of expense recognition over the vesting period.
-See Note 15.
+See Note 16.
 Share-Based Compensation, for additional information regarding share-based compensation for equity awards granted.